vectorgrp/sil-kit/README.rst

 2. Generate a Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Integration Bus uses CMake for its build system.
+The SilKit uses CMake for its build system.
 CMake can generate a
 platform specific project, e.g., a Visual Studio solution or Linux make
 files.
 To generate a project using the default project generator, create a build
 directory and configure cmake::